logmatic/logmatic-ios/README.md

 #### Fire your own events

-To log some events you simply there is simple an unique method called `log: withMessage:`.
+To log some events you simply there is an simple and unique method called `log: withMessage:`.
 The first parameter is a NSDictionary which is the JSON object you want to log.
 You can add an optional message.

 ```objc
 NSDictionary * simpleJSON = @{@"name": @"My button name"};